Robert Golden’s opening talk for Art Youth and A Shared Peace

 or even to think about the conditions of their and other’s lives,

-Then there are small percentage of humankind,
+Then there are what I believe to be a very small percentage of humankind

-whom I think of as deviant psychopaths
+I think of as deviant psychopaths

-who continually seek increased power and wealth…
+who relentlessly seek power and wealth…

-who hold irrational grudges against others;
+who hold irrational grudges against others,

-narcissists who love their own reflection,
+who are Narcissist in love their own reflection,

 those who make no connection between their actions